PEESEgroup/ChemREL/README.md

 ```
 You can then run the `pwd` command to print the path you have entered to verify that you are in the correct directory.

 Next, run the following command to download the required files.
-The file will be downloaded in the folder path you
+The files will be downloaded in the folder path you
 previously entered.
 This may take a while to complete.
 ```console
 chemrel init